KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 This method resets the mouse to its normal state.
 The `restoreOverrideCursor` method pops the active cursor off the stack.

-# Case study: the Anki enumeration tool
+# The Anki enumeration tool

 The second add-on we will look at is the [Anki enumeration tool](https://ankiweb.net/shared/info/268751365).
 This add-on is somewhat flawed, but at least one person found it useful: